anzbert/dog-timer/readme.md

 ## Challenges

-- Storing and releasing larger food items like Kongs, as well as small kibbles and feeding appropriate amounts.
+- Storing and releasing larger food items like Kongs, as well as small kibbles is a mechanical challenge.

-- Translating
+- Translating an electrical signal to some kind of latch or rotator to dispense food

+- Creating an easy to use UI with display

+- Separate voltage power delivery for the micro controller and the mechanics

+## Solution

+### Materials